LHCC_2025-26InternsGraphic

 LHCC Internship Application

-The Internship program at Living Hope Community Church is designed for those who feel called to or contemplating a call to serve vocationally or bi-vocationally in church ministry.
-Depending on the track, someone as young as a junior in college or someone who is a seminary grad may apply.
-The purpose of the internship is to…
+The Internship program at Living Hope Community Church is designed for individuals who feel called or are exploring a call to vocational or bi-vocational church ministry.
+Our purpose is to:

 • INSPIRE younger leaders to discern their ministry calling.